Mohd Ikhmil Fawedz Mohd Hanif

 Mohd Ikhmil Fawedz Mohd Hanif (born 21 November 1974) is a Malaysian solo long-distance swimmer, from Gombak, Selangor.
 Aged 42, he broke the Malaysian record for longest open water swim, previously held by Dato Abdul Malik Mydin.

 Ikhmil Fawedz has made this significant attempt on 2 and 3 May 2015 in Sabah, from Kuala Penyu to Tanjung Aru and successfully completing the journey in 24 hours and 30 minutes.
 His late father Hj Mohd Hanif Hj Ismail hailed from jalan Raja Alang, Kampung Baru, Kuala Lumpur and his late mother Hjh Zahrah Abd Ghani hailed from jalan Mustaffa, Batu Pahat, Johor.

 Athletic career

-Mohd Ikhmil Fawedz Mohd Hanif has learned on how to swim since at a tender age, but has stopped for 30 years until he advanced his career path in Labuan in oil & gas and shipping industry.
-Ever since he began his arduous journey to engrave his record-breaking attempt in Malaysia book of records.
+Mohd Ikhmil Fawedz Mohd Hanif has learned on how to swim at a tender age, but has stopped for 30 years until he advanced his career path in Labuan in oil & gas and shipping industry.
+Ever since, he began his journey to engrave his record-breaking attempt in Malaysia book of records.
+Currently, Ikhmil Fawedz is still training by swimming from St. Kilda to Geelong, which covers more than 230 km.

-Currently, Ikhmil Fawedz is still undergoing his intense training under his own endeavor.
-Swimming from St. Kilda to Geelong is one of his preparation to World Record Breaking attempt which covers more than 230 km.
-Rigorous, meticulous training and plan which is uncompromised and mandatory to materialise this agenda with merit.
-Most likely this will take place in Europe.
-Killing two birds with one stone, per se he is also aiming for a slot in 10KM Marathon swim at Olympic Tokyo 2020.